EU insurance regulator calls for harmonized plan for failing firms

-FRANKFURT The European Union's insurance industry regulator called on Wednesday for a harmonized scheme to deal with failing insurers, saying it would enhance financial stability and protect policyholders.
+FRANKFURT (Reuters) - The European Union's insurance industry regulator called on Wednesday for a harmonized scheme to deal with failing insurers, saying it would enhance financial stability and protect policyholders.

 The European Insurance and Occupational Pensions Authority (EIOPA) said the fragmented patchwork of national strategies across the bloc could hinder the orderly closure of any troubled cross-border insurers and result in "suboptimal outcomes".